-Application for 1915(c) HCBS Walver: AL.0001.R09.05 - Oct 01, 2022 (as of Oct 01, 2022) Page 167 of 308 Appendix C: Participant Services C-3: Waiver Services Specifications Section C-3 'Service Specifications' is incorporated into Section C-1 'Waiver Services.'
-Appendix C: Participant Services C-4: Additional Limits on Amount of Waiver Services a.
-Additional Limits on Amount of Waiver Services.
-Indicate whether the waiver employs any of the following additional limits on the amount of waiver services (select one).
-Not applicable - The state does not impose a limit on the amount of waiver services except as provided in Appendix C-3.
-Applicable - The state imposes additional limits on the amount of waiver services.
-When a limit is employed, specify: (a) the waiver services to which the limit applies; (b) the basis of the limit, including its basis in historical expenditure/utilization patterns and, as applicable, the processes and methodologies that are used to determine the amount of the limit to which a participant's services are subject; (c) how the limit will be adjusted over the course of the waiver period; (d) provisions for adjusting or making exceptions to the limit based on participant health and welfare needs or other factors specified by the state; (e) the safeguards that are in effect when the amount of the limit is insufficient to meet a participant's needs; (f) how participants are notified of the amount of the limit. (check each that applies) Limit(s) on Set(s) of Services.
+Application for 19 915(c) HCBS Waiver: AL.0001.R09.02 - Apr 01, 2021 (as of Apr 01, 2021) Page 168 of 309 Appendix C: Participant Services C-3 3: Waiver Services Specifications Section C-3 'Servi ice Specifications' is incorporated into Section C-1 'Waiver Services.'
+Appendix C: Participant Services C-4 4: Additional Limits on Amount of Waiver Services Limits on Amount of Waiver Services.
+Indicate whether the waiver employs any of the following additional he amount of waiver services (select one).
+Not a C-3. pplicable- The state does not impose a limit on the amount of waiver services except as provided in Appendix Appli cable - The state imposes additional limits on the amount of waiver services. includ that a be ad on pa when a a limit is employed, specify: (a) the waiver services to which the limit applies; (b) the basis of the limit, ding its basis in historical expenditure/utilization patterns and, as applicable, the processes and methodologies re used to determine the amount of the limit to which a participant's services are subject; (c) how the limit will justed over the course of the waiver period; (d) provisions for adjusting or making exceptions to the limit based rticipant health and welfare needs or other factors specified by the state; (e) the safeguards that are in effect the amount of the limit is insufficient to meet a participant's needs; (f) how participants are notified of the int of the limit. (check each that applies) ŧ Limit(s) on Set(s) of Services.
 There is a limit on the maximum dollar amount of waiver services that is authorized for one or more sets of services offered under the waiver.
 Furnish the information specified above.
-Prospective Individual Budget Amount.
+8 Prospective Individual Budget Amount.
 There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.
 Furnish the information specified above.
-Budget Limits by Level of Support.
+8 Budget Limits by Level of Support.
 Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
-Furnish the information specified above .
+Furnish the information specified above.
 Other Type of Limit.
 The state employs another type of limit.
 Describe the limit and furnish the information specified above.